 4. Buy AIS Super Wifi

 AIS Super Wifi hotspots are a godsend for those reliant on wifi.
 These are quick, easy to connect to, and dotted about all over Thailand.
 I found them to be far more common, and much faster, than the equivalent true 4G service – which I would recommend if you will be using more mobile internet.
+Having wifi means you can be checking out a Thai blog and learning more about the area you are in.
+Locals will have the best suggestions and there are many blogs in Thailand.
 I found hotspots in ferry terminals, coffee shops, streets, and many unexpected places.
 This stops you depleting your mobile internet allowance and allows you to get some real work done on a decent connection.
 I found much of the free public wifi to be intermittent and intolerably slow.
 For more information on mobile networks in Thailand, see my guide.

 5. Carry cash